georkara/BaleUAVision/README.md

 ### 2. Boxplot of Annotation Counts
 This boxplot compares the median, quartiles, and outliers of annotation counts across each hay field.
 It helps identify fields with a consistent bale count versus those with high variability and occasional outliers.

-**Median and Quartiles:**
-Each box represents the 25th to 75th percentile of bale counts, with a line marking the median.
+- **Median and Quartiles**: Each box represents the 25th to 75th percentile of bale counts, with a line marking the median.
 This tells you the "middle" of the distribution for each field.

-**Whiskers and Outliers:**
-Whiskers typically extend to about 1.5× the interquartile range (IQR) beyond the box, and points outside that range are plotted as outliers.
+- **Whiskers and Outliers**: Whiskers typically extend to about 1.5× the interquartile range (IQR) beyond the box, and points outside that range are plotted as outliers.
 Fields with very tall whiskers or many outliers suggest a broad range of bale counts (i.e., some images have very high counts compared to most).

-**Comparison Across Fields:**
-You can quickly see which fields generally have higher or lower bale counts.
+- **Comparison Across Fields**: You can quickly see which fields generally have higher or lower bale counts.
 For example, if *Hay bales 14* has a box that sits high on the y-axis, that means it has higher bale counts on average or at least a large range with some very high values.

 ![Boxplot of Annotation Counts](boxplot.png)